wendyelviragarcia/SAMPAtoIPA/README.md

 # SAMPAtoIPA
 A set of Praat scripts that change the transcription of all of the TextGrid files in a folder from SAMPA (MAUS output version) to IPA.

-The avaliable scripts have been designed for Catalan and for Spanish, for other languages you will need to add symbols.
+The avaliable scripts have been designed for Catalan and for Spanish, for other languages you may need to add symbols.

 ## Catalan symbols